GaryLeeONE/f1quickstart/main.md

 2020 Constructor's Standings: 9th

 Looking at this huge Russian flag livery you really wouldn't believe me that Haas is an American F1 team, but it is.
 It's owned by Gene Haas who runs Haas Automation.
 Haas only has 5 years of history and has not been very successful, but that's not the major talking point about this team.
-Their previous drivers are constantly fighting each other, creating much drama and tension.
-They have a comically bad-tempered team principal who curses all the time (examples [1](https://www.youtube.com/watch?v=W5WVVls74mI) and [2](https://www.youtube.com/watch?v=q6dFnuqHY10)).
+Their previous drivers are often fighting each other, creating much drama and tension.
+They have a funny-tempered team principal who curses all the time (exhibit [1](https://www.youtube.com/watch?v=W5WVVls74mI) and [2](https://www.youtube.com/watch?v=q6dFnuqHY10)).
 They have been involved in a couple of really shady sponsorship deals.
 This year they are going with two rookie drivers which is usually not the best thing to do.
 Mick Schumacher is the son of the great Michael Schumacher and everybody loves him.
 Mazepin however, is quite the d*ckhead to say the least, but he is the one bringing all the Russian money which influenced the color scheme of the car.
-Just... a very weird team, not very easy to root for them.
+Just... a very weird team.

 #### Williams